-You can save the plot as a png static image or as an html file by clicking on the or on the button in the lower right corner of the plot.
+You can save the plot as a png static image or as an html file by clicking on the end or on the tower right corner of the plot.

 There is more.
 Sometimes it can be useful to have two (or more) plots showing different plot types with different variables on the same page.
 Let's do this!